-- Take off the heat, and add the lemon zest, cheese and 2 eggs, stirring well.
+- Take off the heat, and add the lemon zest, vegan cheese or tofu and 2 flax “eggs”, stirring well.

 - On a flat surface, layer 6 sheets of filo one by one, brushing the top of each sheet with oil before adding the next sheet.
 Work quickly before the filo dries out, and don’t get caught up with brushing the oil on too evenly or thoroughly–remember, this is a lazy pie.
 When I’m rushed, I will often use a small bottle to simply drizzle oil onto each layer and call it a day.
 Center the layered filo in your pie plate or baking dish, not worrying about the overhanging edges for now.

-- Fill the filo with the sauté mix, and with the back of a spoon, create four little beds in the filling for the eggs to bake in.
-Crack the fresh eggs into the depressions, and fold the edges up and in, to cover the eggs and filling.
+- Fill the filo with the sauté mix, and fold the edges up and in, to cover the filling.
 Drizzle or brush the top with oil and bake for 45 minutes until a deep golden brown.
 Serve hot or at room temperature.